Hosting the Cloud Forum

 Welcome reception

-The evening before the Cloud Forum begins there is a reception with an open bar.
+In the 2 + 1/2 day format, the evening before the Cloud Forum begins with a reception with an open bar.
 This event serves as a gathering point for Cloud Forum veterans and a welcoming point for new attendees.
+In the 1/2 + 2 day format, we hold the reception the first evening.

 Dinner reception

-The Cloud Forum dinner is preceded by a reception with hors d’oeuvre and drinks.
-This provides some buffer to people gathering prior to opening dinner seating.
+The Cloud Forum dinner can be preceded by a reception with hors d’oeuvre and drinks.
+This provides some buffer to people gathering before opening dinner seating.

 Budget

-NOTE: It has happened that another school would sponsor the dinner or some other event element.
+NOTE: In past years we have had another school sponsor the reception, dinner, or some other event element.
 Naturally, we welcome the host or another school pitching in to allow us to do more for attendees, but Internet2’s goal is to cover the basics.

 Additional considerations

-An exciting aspect of moving the Cloud Forum between schools is giving the host schools a chance to showcase their campus, community, and achievements.
+An exciting aspect of moving the Cloud Forum between organizations is giving the hosts a chance to showcase their campus, community, and achievements.
 Possibilities include:

 - Welcome by the host CIO